Back to Blog

 Choosing Where to Live on the Rock

-One of the questions we hear most often from people considering a move to Gibraltar is: "Where should I live?"
-It is a fair question.
+The question we hear most often from people considering a move to Gibraltar is: where should I live?
 At just 6.7 square kilometres, the territory might seem too small for meaningful differences between areas.
-But spend a week here and you will quickly realise that each district has its own distinct character, lifestyle, and price point.
+Spend a week here, though, and each district reveals its own character, price point, and lifestyle.

 Ocean Village